 - Choose Next

 - Then, select your authentication method.
-The default is authentication phone, which is typically a cellphone that can receive texts and calls.
+The default is authentication by phone, which is typically a cellphone that can receive texts and calls.
 Enter your country/region and phone number.
 Then select if you prefer to be called or texted with the authentication number and hit Next.

 - You will receive a text or a call with a verification code (depending on your selection in the previous step).